UPDATED AUGUST 3, 2019

-Are you interested to grow herbs indoor year round?
+Are you interested to grow herbs indoors year-round?
 Click here to find out how.

 Did I entice you to buy a mint plant?
-Yes or no, click on below to see what is available for you!
+Yes.
+Click on below to see what is available for you!

 Mint is NOT recommended for people with heartburn or gastroesophageal reflux disease (GERD) because it relaxes the muscle in the oesophagus and stomach, thus worsen the acid reflux.

 Fresh peppermint leaves or peppermint oil should not be given to children because the menthol content can be dangerous to their growing bodies.

 Never consume pennyroyal oil because it is so potent that it should be considered toxic.

 Myth about Mint